 Dyer was a trained nurse who turned to baby farming to make money.
-She would offer to adopt or nurse a child in return for a fee, but would typically kill the babies within days by drugging them with opium-based substances or smothering them.
+She would offer to adopt or nurse a child in return for a fee, but would typically terminate the babies within days by drugging them with opium-based substances or smothering them.
 She actually served six months in prison for negligence in 1879.

 Arnfinn Nesset's case is unusual: he was caught, convicted, served time in jail, and eventually released.
-The former nurse completed his prison term and subsequent supervision period in 2005.
+The former Norweigan nurse completed his prison term and subsequent supervision period in 2005.
 Nesset is now living under a new, unreported name, which makes it impossible for the families of his victims to know his current location.

 After he was caught in 1982, Nessen admitted to killing 27 patients at a nursing home with a lethal injection of the muscle relaxant drug suxamethonium chloride.
 However, he later recanted his confession, which extended his murder trial to five months.
 He was ultimately found guilty of killing 22 people, but it's believed his true body count is closer to 140.see more on Arnfinn Nesset

 Edson Izidoro Guimarães was convicted of four murders in 2000.
 However, the medical nurse admitted to killing five patients, and some estimates place his probable list of victims at more than 130.
 All of these deaths happened between January and May of 1999.

 It's unknown if that was the true motive, but investigators suspected that he was killing people to earn $60 each by reporting their deaths to nearby funeral homes.
-Known locally by the nickname "the Nurse of Death," this serial killer was given a prison term of 76 years.see more on Edson Izidoro Guimarães
+Known locally by the nickname "the Nurse of Death," he received a prison term of 76 years.see more on Edson Izidoro Guimarães

-Italian nurse Daniela Poggiali supposedly killed at least 90 of her patients on purpose because they annoyed her.
-While she vehemently denied the charges, the Italian government thought otherwise, and charged her in 2014 with the crimes.
+Italian nurse Daniela Poggiali allegedly killed at least 90 of her patients on purpose because they were bothersome.
+While she vehemently denied the charges, the Italian government thought otherwise and charged her in 2014 with the crimes.